hrmilon/ecommerce-vue/README.md

 - add `.env` file
 - add a key `VITE_LARAVEL_BACKEND_API = 'Your host link of backend mentioned' `

-N.B - configure the backend api based on the backend repository provided at the top.
+N.B - configure the backend api based on the backend repository provided at the top..